-(i) Recreational-Leisure Space.
+(i) Required Open Space.

-- (1) Common open space.
-A minimum of two hundred (200) square feet per dwelling unit of usable recreational/leisure space in the form of common open space shall be provided.
-Such space shall have a minimum dimension of fifteen (15) feet width by fifteen (15) feet depth.
-Recreational/leisure space shall be distributed throughout the development and readily accessible from all dwelling units.
-Swimming pools, putting greens, court game facilities, recreational buildings, gymnasiums, and other similar facilities may be included as common open space areas. - (2) Private open space.
+- (1) Common open space shall be provided in conformance with the standards set forth in the West Covina Multi-Family Objective Design Standards (2022). - (2) Private open space.
 A minimum of two hundred (200) square feet per dwelling unit of usable private open space shall be provided.
 Such space shall have a minimum dimension of five (5) feet in width and depth.
 Balconies, patio areas, and other similar space that is directly accessible from the unit may be included as private open space areas.

-(j) Micro-units
+Storage of any equipment other than patio furniture shall not be allowed within balconies and/or patio areas.

-- (1) A micro-unit project shall conform to the development standards set forth in 26-48, Development Standards for Multi-Family zones. - (2) Standards: - (i) Kitchen and bathrooms.
-Each micro-unit shall include a private kitchen and bathroom. - (ii) Kitchens shall include at least the following; - a) Sink; - b) Stove with two burners; - c) Refrigerator with freezer; - d) Counter that is at least 18 inches by 24 inches; and

-- e) A pantry and dry good storage cabinets with a minimum area of twenty (20) cubic feet. - (iii) Bathrooms shall include the following: - a) Toilet; - b) Sink; and - c) Shower. - (iv) Storage space.
-Each micro-unit shall have a closet with a minimum of 48 square feet of storage. - (v) Micro-unit developments shall provide a shared laundry room accessible to all units with one washer and dryer for every 12 micro-units. - (vi) Operations, management and security: - (vii) All micro-unit developments shall submit the following information describing the operational, management and security details of the project: - a) Description of general operations and onsite security plans; - b) 24-hour onsite management for project with fifteen (15) units or more; - c) Emergency procedures.
+- (j) Micro-units. - (1) A micro-unit project shall conform to the development standards set forth in 26-48, Development Standards for Multi-Family zones. - (2) Standards: - (i) Kitchen and bathrooms.
+Each micro-unit shall include a private kitchen and bathroom. - (ii) Kitchens shall include at least the following; - a) Sink; - b) Stove with two burners; - c) Refrigerator with freezer; - d) Counter that is at least 18 inches by 24 inches; and - e) A pantry and dry good storage cabinets with a minimum area of twenty (20) cubic feet. - (iii) Bathrooms shall include the following: - a) Toilet; - b) Sink; and - c) Shower. - (iv) Storage space.
+Each micro-unit shall have a closet with a minimum of 48 square feet of storage. - (v) Micro-unit developments shall provide a shared laundry room accessible to all units with one washer and dryer for every 12 micro-units. - (vi) Operations, management and security: - (vii) All micro-unit developments shall submit the following information describing the operational, management and security details of the project: - a) Description of general operations and onsite security plans; - b) 24-hour onsite management for projects with fifteen (15) units or more; - c) Emergency procedures.

-26-49 Applicable Standards for Multi-Family Zones [Source: 26-622 -26-685.13600]
+26-49 Applicable Standards for Multi-Family Zones

-The provisions of this section are intended to reinforce community standards and to promote an attractive residential appearance in the city's neighborhoods.
+The provisions of this section are intended to reinforce community standards and to promote an attractive residential appearance in the City's neighborhoods.
 These regulations apply to all residential uses in multi-family zones.